NickBansal/streamingApi/README.md

 # Live streaming API
 This API can be used to track a particular user and see how many live streams they are watching.
 It should show errors if the user is watching more then 3 or less then zero streams.

+I have added a folder called testData which emulates a database of users.
+I have used this to test my work

 ## Useful links
 - [NodeJs](https://nodejs.org/en/)
 - [ExpressJs](https://expressjs.com/)